 Distance Between Outside Unit And Surrounding Objects

-Trees and walls can cover or throw a "rain shadow" over the unit giving you a completely false rain gauge reading.
+Trees and walls can cover or throw a "rain shadow" over the unit, giving you a completely false rain gauge reading.
 The effect of a tree should be obvious, but the "rain shadow" deserves some further explanation.

 The same applies to wind speed and direction.
 Large objects will not just influence the wind speed, but also cause the wind to twirl around, making it very difficult to get an accurate wind direction reading.
-As a result, the anemometer and wind vane should also not be placed close to any tall large structures.
+As a result, the anemometer and wind vane should also not be placed close to any tall or large structures.

-At this point you might be getting frustrated and start to wonder where you can actually put you weather sensors where it will NOT be influenced by something.
+At this point, you might be getting frustrated and start to wonder where you can actually put you weather sensors where it will NOT be influenced by something.
 You will be happy to know there is a rule of thumb to follow.